Royal Caribbean to ask unvaccinated guests on Florida cruises for travel insurance

 June 29 (Reuters) - Royal Caribbean International said it would require unvaccinated guests over 12 years of age traveling from Florida to show proof of insurance that covers COVID-19 related medical expenses, quarantine and evacuation.

-The latest policy change comes as the cruise operator's parent Royal Caribbean Group (RCL.N) began sailing from U.S. ports and has a slew of trips planned after more than a year of anchoring ships.
+The latest policy change comes as the cruise operator’s parent Royal Caribbean Group began sailing from U.S. ports and has a slew of trips planned after more than a year of anchoring ships.
+(Reporting by Nivedita Balu in Bengaluru; Editing by Maju Samuel)

 Our Standards: The Thomson Reuters Trust Principles.